 - If your test is negative you can get the test result online within up to 72 hours of testing at My test result.

 How to get tested and receive a report of your test results before travel

 You are responsible to know the requirements of your country of destination regarding COVID-19 test results.

-Request an appointment for testing and a report of your test result for travel as follows:
+Request a report of your test result for travel as follows:

-3. Once ready, QEH Health Records will email your results report as a PDF document.
+- Once test is completed and report is ready, QEH Health Records will email your results report as a PDF document.

 Note: Requests submitted after noon on Friday will be reviewed on the next business day, either Monday or Tuesday following a holiday weekend.